What is business email compromise (BEC)?

 Hacking the target’s and sender’s networks

 Not all BEC attackers take the step of hacking into the target and sender organizations’ networks.
-But those who do behave like malware, observing targets and senders and accumulating information and access privileges for weeks in advance of the actual attack.
+But those who do behave like malware, observing targets and senders and accumulating information and access privileges for weeks before the actual attack.
 This may enable attackers to:

-• Choose the very best employee targets and sender identities based on observed behaviors and access privileges
+• Choose the best employee targets and sender identities based on observed behaviors and access privileges.

-• Learn more details about how invoices are submitted and how payments or sensitive data requests are handled, so they better impersonate requests in their attack emails
+• Learn more details about how invoices are submitted and how payments or sensitive data requests are handled to better impersonate requests in their attack emails.

 • Determine due dates for specific payments to vendors, lawyers, etc.

-• Take control of the sender’s actual email account (see email account compromise, above), enabling the scammer to send attack emails directly from the account, and sometimes even insert them into ongoing legitimate email conversations, for the ultimate in authenticity.
+• Take control of the sender’s actual email account, enabling the scammer to send attack emails directly from the account, and sometimes even insert them into ongoing legitimate email conversations, for the ultimate in authenticity.

 Preparing and launching the attack